London Borough of Brent

 The masterplan forms a framework for the ongoing regeneration programme creating resilience for generations to come.
 Developed through analysis of landscape, planning, transport, sustainability and energy provision and shaped by public engagement and the needs of the existing residents, the plan builds on the transformation to date.

-FCBStudios are delivering 209 mixed tenure dwellings as part of the regeneration in Gloucester House and Durham Court.
+FCBStudios are delivering 209 mixed tenure dwellings as part of the regeneration in Unity Place.

 The public realm is fundamental to the organisation of streets and spaces and will play a major role in creating a greener, safer and more walkable neighbourhood.